Setting-Up an External Database¶

 The information about revisions and deployments cannot be exported.

-If the jar file(s) of the JDBC driver of the external database are not available in the folder
+Copy the jar file(s) of the JDBC driver of the database to the folder

 Open the Configuration menu (at the top) and click Solution Manager Database.
 In the new tab, enter the following parameters: